BinaRam/MyGrandMothersDAO/grandmothersWallet.md

 What are you waiting for?
 Get to learn crypto wallets and how to manage them.
 It is time to get on the #blockchain and #cryptocurrency train.
 Check out #BIA.

-(The picture depicts a recreated knot similar to one used by my grandmother: #blockchain #wallet in action. )
+(The picture depicts a recreated knot similar to one used by my grandmother: #wallet and #blockchain in action. )